Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 #### Welcome to Developer's page!

 The portfolio would be interesting for any IT specialist such as Researcher, Recruiter, HR, PM or Technical.<br>
-There are additional topics which are NOT included in my CV:
+There are topics which are supplement to my CV:

 - [**About**](#about)
 - [**Project Feedbacks**](#project-feedbacks)